8 Best Stops on the Nashville to Memphis Drive

 Now find out how to spend a fantastic weekend in Memphis and uncover all the city has to offer!

-For your last stop on this epic road trip from Nashville to Memphis, head over to Beale Street in Memphis.
+For your last stop, head over to Beale Street in Memphis.
 This legendary street is just bursting with the sounds of jazz, blues and rock, and also has lots of bars, clubs and great places to eat.
-It’s the heart of downtown Memphis, meaning you’ve reached your destination.

 Other popular stops between Nashville and Memphis

-In addition to these must-see stops highlighted above, there are lots of other places to look out for if you have time on your road trip from Nashville to Memphis.
+Few more places for you to look out for if you have time on your road trip from Nashville to Memphis.

 Is it easy to drive from Nashville to Memphis?